cloudposse/docs/content/documentation/getting-started.md

 # Geodesic

-1. Get familiar with the [geodesic design]({{< relref "geodesic/design.md" >}}).
+Start with getting familiar with the [geodesic design]({{< relref "geodesic/design.md" >}}).

-2. Create [geodesic modules](/geodesic/module/) anywhere you want to logically organize infrastructure as code.
+Create [geodesic modules](/geodesic/module/) anywhere you want to logically organize infrastructure as code.

-3. Get intimately familiar with docker inheritance and [multi-stage docker builds].
+Get intimately familiar with docker inheritance and [multi-stage docker builds]({{< relref "tools/docker/best-practices.md#multi-stage-builds" >}}).
 We use this pattern extensively.

-3. Check out our [terraform-root-modules](https://github.com/cloudposse/terraform-root-modules) for reference architectures to easily provision infrastructure
+Check out our [terraform-root-modules](https://github.com/cloudposse/terraform-root-modules) for reference architectures to easily provision infrastructure

 # Local Development